Kadaram Kondan Twitter Review: Here’s What The Audiences Feel About The Vikram Movie!

 A Fantastic Vikram

 Chiyaan Vikram is receiving praises for his stellar performance.
-In this tweet in connection with Kadaram Kondan, it has been mentioned that the first half is gripping and Vikram is fantastic.
+In this tweet in connection with Kadaram Kondan, it has been mentioned that the first-half is gripping and Vikram is fantastic.

 |